John Glenister

 John Glenister (12 October 1932 – November 2024) was an English television director.
-His credits included The Six Wives of Henry VIII, Emma, Rumpole of the Bailey, Play for Today, Dennis Potter's 1971 biopic of Casanova, Marie Curie, A Touch of Frost, Alan Plater's On Your Way, Riley, Hetty Wainthropp Investigates and A Bit of a Do.
+His credits included The Six Wives of Henry VIII, Emma, Rumpole of the Bailey, Play for Today, Dennis Potter's 1971 biopic of Casanova, Marie Curie, A Touch of Frost, Alan Plater's On Your Way, Riley, Hetty Wainthropp Investigates, A Bit of a Do, Wycliffe and Frank Stubbs Promotes.

 Glenister died in November 2024, at the age of 92.
 His sons, Robert Glenister (born 1960) and Philip Glenister (born 1963), became actors.